Validating with a Raspberry Pi: Guide

 Introduction

-This page will take you through how to use your laptop to program your Raspberry Pi, get Nimbus running, and connect to the Pyrmont testnet.
+This page will take you through how to use your laptop to program your Raspberry Pi.

 One of the most important aspects of the Raspberry Pi experience is trying to make it as easy as possible to get started.
 As such, we try our best to explain things from first-principles.